oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    Check the deploy log and find the failure details with `kubectl describe pod podname`.
    Please go to 1.
 Getting pod error details.

-   * **Process of starting the Admin Server is still running**
+   * **Process of starting the Administration Server is still running**

-   Check with `kubectl get svc` and if domain1-admin-server is not listed, we need to wait some more for the Admin Server to start.
+   Check with `kubectl get svc` and if domain1-admin-server is not listed, we need to wait some more for the Administration Server to start.

-   The following output is an example of when the Admin Server has started.
+   The following output is an example of when the Administration Server has started.

    ```bash
    NAME                               TYPE           CLUSTER-IP    EXTERNAL-IP     PORT(S)              AGE